caleb-cox/commando-hacker-witch/README.md

 # Commando, Hacker & Witch System Reference Document
-©2015 Michael Wolf.
-Some rights reserved.

-The following attribution must be provided in your text, wherever you put your own copyright, in the same size as your copyright text:

-This work is based on Commando, Hacker & Witch (found at http://www.stargazergames.eu/), created by Michael Wolf, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).
+This work is based on Warrior, Rogue & Mage (found at http://www.stargazergames.eu/), created by Michael Wolf, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).

 ## What is Commando, Hacker & Witch?
-CH&W is a simple, lightweight role playing game that allows a group of players and a game master (GM) to experience epic adventures in a fantasy world filled with conflict, monsters and wondrous magic.
+CH&W is a simple, lightweight role playing game that allows a group of players and a game master (GM) to experience epic adventures in a retro-cyberpunk world of hackers, machine guns, and (inexplicably) magic.

 Although CH&W uses the three archetypal roles of classic role playing games in its title, it doesn’t make use of classes.
 Players can freely create characters as they see fit without having to press them into the tight corset of character classes.
 Commando, Hacker and Witch are actually the characters’ basic attributes, which measure their capabilities in combat, stealth and academics respectively.